moxious/covid19-graph/README.md

 The original forked JHU data in raw CSV form [can be found here](https://github.com/moxious/COVID-19/)

+## Requirements to Use This

+* This repo assumes Neo4j 4.0!
+There were some subtle changes to cypher, things like toInt -> toInteger, and the load scripts probably won't run on 3.5
+* You need APOC installed.

+Nothing else

 ## Usage

 Check the `import-all.sh` script.
 Adjust particulars for your situation, and then run it to re-create a database